 What shapes personality?
 What makes one person more introverted and another feel resourced partying all night long with friends?
 Why does one person shine as a leader and another have the superpower of being behind the scenes in supportive roles?
-Why is one person turned on by being tied up and bound and yet, another is turned on by not being touched at all?
+Why is one person turned on by being tied up and bound, and yet, another is turned on by not being touched at all?
 Who are we?
 Who am I?

-It was inquiry and curiosity that led me to want to find out the answer to who we are.
-I naturally loved personality typing, tests like Meyers-Briggs, or the Enneagram, or the DISC profile.
+Inquiry and curiosity led me to want to find out the answer to who we are.
+I naturally loved personality typing–tests like Meyers-Briggs, or the Enneagram, or the DISC profile.

 In 2006, during my training as a Somatic Sexologist, I met Jack Morin, author of The Erotic Mind.
 In meeting him, something came together in my mind.
 In his book and teachings he spoke of something called The Core Erotic Theme.

-This curiosity into who I was erotically and what themes showed up, again and again, led me to a desire to know others in the same way.
+This curiosity into who I was erotically and what themes showed up, again and again, fueled a desire to know others in the same way.
 I was so fascinated that I spent the next decade paying attention to many stories of Peak Erotic Experiences.